 Nope.
 If all you want to do is find and download stencils, you’re in the right place.
 You can also search for stencils on Stenciltown directly from OmniGraffle for Mac and iOS.

-In OmniGraffle for Mac, choose Inspectors ▸ Stencils, and then use the Search field to find like-named stencils on your Mac and on Stenciltown:
+In OmniGraffle for Mac, choose Window ▸ Stencils, and then use the Search field to find like-named stencils on your Mac and on Stenciltown:

 Look under Stenciltown in the search results.
-Click to preview the stencil before you download and add the stencil to OmniGraffle:
+Click a result to preview the stencil before you download it:

 On iOS, the story is a little different.
-Start by tapping at the lower-left corner of the screen; this opens the Stencil Library.
-Next, tap Online to search Stenciltown, then tap in the Search field, enter a keyword for the stencil you desire, and press Search.
+Start by tapping at the upper-right corner of the screen; this opens the Stencil Library.
+Next, tap Stenciltown to search Stenciltown, then tap in the Search field, enter a keyword for the stencil you desire, and press Search.